 daily from 10:00 – 21:00h

 Avenida nossa senhora do cabo , 101 quiosque, 5D, 2750-374 Cascais, Portugal

-As for all my guides I also share my personal recommendations regarding accommodation besides all the things to do in Cascais in the following section.
+Following I want to share my personal recommendations regarding accommodation besides all the things to do in Cascais before.
 Due to the fact that I stayed for a long period I have several options for different budgets:

 a) Surf Cascais (Surf Villa, Budget / B&B) – my choice